salsify/milestones/packages/ember/tests/dummy/app/templates/docs/coordination.md

 When a milestone is reached, it checks to see if there's an active coordinator for either its ID or one of its tags.
 If so, it pauses until that coordinator tells it how to continue.
 When you call `advanceTo` with a milestone key, it locates the corresponding coordinator and waits until it's ready with the pending milestone, and then passes your instruction back to the paused milestone for how to proceed.

-A given milestone coordinator can only be paused at or advancing to a single milestone at a time.
 As mentioned in {{#link-to 'docs.interacting-with-milestones'}}Interacting with Milestones{{/link-to}}, if you're currently advancing to a particular milestone, all others belonging to the same coordinator that are reached along the way will automatically behave as if you called `.continue()` on them.
 This prevents a deadlock scenario where your tests are waiting to reach one milestone, but your application code is waiting to hear how to proceed with an earlier one.

 ### Logical Threads of Execution